 MTSA recognizes that there are hospitals and anesthesia groups willing to give clinical instruction to students that cannot accommodate the entire student body of MTSA.
 For this reason, the Senior Elective has been developed.
-Each student enrolled in the MS Entry-to-Practice Program is required to participate in a Senior Elective taken during the last three months (last quarter) of the program.
+Each student enrolled in the Practice Doctorate Program is required to participate in a Senior Elective taken during the last semester of the program.